a little about Tatyana Foltz, LCSW

 For years I have been a clinical service provider collaborating with individuals who have survived trauma.
 I am a Licensed Clinical Social Worker, gaining my Masters of Social Work at Howard University.
 When starting I worked with refugees supporting them in transition to the DC metro area.
 Then worked in clinical settings specific for those who experienced interpersonal violence including not limited to sexual assault and/or dating violence.
 In many of these settings, I noticed that there were fewer services centering LGBTQ+ and Black folks.
 This was in DC!
 I ensured that I would affirm, continue to build the skills and knowledge to best collaborate with these communities.
 This was critical when collaborating with those who survived human trafficking.

-I have settled in the Bay Area with my partner, sharing a home with 2 dogs and 2 cats.
-I fell in love quickly with the Bay Area and continued to collaborate with those who survived trauma and oppression.
+I have settled in the Bay Area with my partner, sharing a home with dogs and cats.
+I fell in love quickly with the Bay Area and continued to collaborate with those who have been impacted by trauma and oppression.

 If you feel like this may match some of your experiences I would be happy to talk to you.